Bargaining with Absentmindedness: Introduction

 \subsection{Related Literature}

-This paper contributes to an extensive literature on bargaining, emanating from the classic setting of \cite{rubinstein82}. \cite{rubinstein82} characterizes the unique subgame perfect equilibrium in a bargaining game with alternating offers, perfect information, and an infinite time horizon.
-A deal is reached immediately.
-In one-sided incomplete information settings with an infinite horizon, where the uninformed party makes offers (see, for instance, \cite{gsw} and \cite{flt}), delay vanishes in the patient limit as deals are reached in the "twinkle of an eye" \citep{coase}.
+This paper contributes to an extensive literature on bargaining, emanating from the classic setting of \cite{rubinstein82}, which shows that a deal is reached immediately under complete information.
+In one-sided incomplete information settings, where the uninformed party makes offers (\cite{gsw} and \cite{flt}), delay vanishes in the patient limit as deals are reached in the "twinkle of an eye" \citep{coase} in any weakly stationary equilibrium.
+Bargaining models with two-sided asymmetric information can generate delay when gains from trade are not common knowledge (\cite{crampton1984}, \cite{cho1990}, \cite{crampton1991}).
+Another approach to generating delay with information asymmetry is \textit{higher-order uncertainty}, where players are uncertain about the other's beliefs over their valuation \citep{feinbergandy}.